Rokiis1/roadmap/test_case_design/4_level/4_level_case_design.md

 `compareNumbers(10, 20)` executes the `else` branch

 By executing both cases, all statements in the function are covered.

+It is important to note that achieving 100% statement coverage does not guarantee the code is defect-free. **Unreachable code** statements that can never be executed due to logical errors may still exist.
+Coverage tools can identify which statements were never executed, but they cannot determine whether unexecuted code is unreachable by design or due to a defect.

 Statement testing ensures that every part of the code is executed at least once.
 However, it does not guarantee that all logical decisions are fully tested, since different conditions within the same statement may still behave differently.